git-mirror/wordpress-akismet/readme.txt

 == Changelog ==

+= 2.5.4 =
+* Limit Akismet CSS and Javascript loading in wp-admin to just the pages that need it
+* Added author URL quick removal functionality

 = 2.5.3 =
 * Specify the license is GPL v2 or later
 * Fix a bug that could result in orphaned commentmeta entries
 * Include hotfix for WordPress 3.0.5 filter issue
-* Added author URL quick removal functionality

 = 2.5.2 =